lvanschilfgaarde/lordcephei.github.io/pages/lmf_pbte_tutorial.md

 If both are present **lmf**{: style="color: blue"} decides on which to use depending on settings in **EXPRESS_autobas**.

-To see what the tokens in **autobas** do, invoke
+To see what the tokens in **autobas** do, invoke `lmf --input` and search for autobas in the output.

-    $ lmf --input

-and search for autobas in the output

-Next follows some header information
+Next follows some header information:

 ~~~
  LMF:      nbas = 2  nspec = 2  vn 7.11.i  verb 35